oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.20.3 Reason Code

-Byte 5 in the UNSUBACK packet holds the Reason code in response to UNSUBSCRIBE packet.
-The UNSUBACK Reason Codes are shown in Table 9: Reason Code
+The UNSUBACK Reason Codes are shown in Table 9: Reason Code Values.
-Values.
 The server sending the UNSUBACK packet MUST use one of the UNSUBACK Reason Codes.

 ### 3.1.21 PINGREQ - Ping Request